Skip to content

 Steve Jobs Search

 These results are authentic to Kagi.
 To provide them, we even crawl the Wayback Machine to dig up great content that no longer exists in its original state online.
 In every search, Kagi will always display unique results when possible as well as some of the typical fare.
+Read more about our search sources.

 Our algorithm primarily focuses on relevancy and user intent.
 When it makes sense, we try to prioritize non-commercial sources.
 A highly relevant answer to your query from a monetized site will fall lower in your results than the same answer from an educational site.
 Of course, if a site has a naturally high rank, Kagi factors that in as well.
 And if you personalize your searches, domains you lower will lose ground to domains you prefer.

-Number of Results
+Number of results

 We believe the name of the game in search is quality, not quantity.
 A search engine's job is to provide the best answer fast and within the reach of one or two pages of results.
 If the user needs to go to page 17 to find what they were looking for, we have failed.